How to Grow Onions in the Garden or Allotment

-You can buy them to grow in your garden as sets, seeds, or plants.
+You can buy them as sets, seeds, or plants.
 I prefer the sets myself.
 They take the least time to mature and are the best at keeping away disease.
+Onions are an easy crop to grow, take care of, and harvest, so they a very good vegetable for first-time gardeners.
+I show you how to grow them with step-by-step instructions and my own photos.

 When to Plant Onion Sets

 As long as the weather is frost-free, you can plant in the spring.
 Here in Ireland that is early March to early April.
-Buy a packet of onion sets from a garden centre or store.
+You can buy a packet of from a garden centre, store.or online.
+These are the ones I bought this year.
+They are a lot cheaper if you buy online.
+As you can see from the photos I got a really good crop from them too. onion sets

 They prefer a sunny spot that is well-drained.
 If you have a small garden, your vegetables may be planted in a sunny spot, so onions can grow in a shaded area with only a few hours of sun if need be.
 You can plant them in long rows or in smaller batches around the garden.